 As Chair, it’s a pleasure for me to welcome you to the Neurology Department of the University of Colorado School of Medicine.

 The Department is part of the University of Colorado | Anschutz Medical Campus and is one of the largest Academic Medical Centers between Chicago and the West Coast.
 The School of Medicine is in the top 25 schools nationally in NIH funding and includes numerous nationally recognized affiliated hospitals.

-Our Department is composed of over 60 primary faculty members whose clinical and research interests and activities encompass virtually all aspects of neurology.
-Faculty are integrated into functional units including Behavioral Neurology, Cerebrovascular Diseases, Epilepsy and Sleep Disorders, Headache, Infectious Disease, Movement Disorders, Multiple Sclerosis, Neuromuscular Disorders, Neuro-oncology, and Neuro-ophthalmology, each of which strives to provide cutting-edge diagnostic and therapeutic services to patients and families dealing with neurological disease.
+Our Department is composed of over 80 primary faculty members whose clinical and research interests and activities encompass virtually all aspects of neurology.
+Faculty are integrated into functional units, including Behavioral Neurology, Cerebrovascular Diseases, Epilepsy and Sleep Disorders, Headache and Pain Medicine, Infectious Disease, Movement Disorders, Multiple Sclerosis, Neuromuscular Disorders, Neuro-Oncology, and Neuro-Ophthalmology, each of which strives to provide cutting-edge diagnostic and therapeutic services to patients and families dealing with neurological disease.

 Our faculty have clinical activities at four affiliated teaching hospitals (Children's Hospital Colorado, Denver Health Medical Center, Denver Veterans Affairs Medical Center, and the University of Colorado Hospital), each of which brings unique clinical, educational, and research strengths to our program.
 Clinical, research and educational programs are closely linked to the Division of Pediatric Neurology of the Department of Pediatrics.

 The Department has a strong clinical and basic science research component, consistently ranking in the top 30 Departments nationally in NIH research support.
 We encourage inquiries regarding any aspect of our tripartite mission of Patient Care, Research and Teaching.